 For example, in a recent “Financial Fortress” $10 scratch-off ticket game, the odds of winning the top prize, ($250,000) were 1 in 480,000.
-However assuming our 150,000 second chance entry average, your chances of winning the quarter million are 3 times greater when playing the second chance.
+However assuming around 250,000 second chance entries, your chances of winning the quarter million were around 2 times greater when playing the second chance.

-Recently the Colorado Lottery offered a series of three different $20 scratch tickets, in which the first place prize was one million dollars.
-There were three of these $1 million dollar prizes, and there were a total of 2,160,000 scratch tickets available.
+Often, the Colorado Lottery offered a series of different $20 scratch tickets, in which the first place prize is one million dollars.
+There are typically either two or three of these $1 million dollar prizes, and the total number of available tickets are $2.4 million.

 With three first place million dollar prizes up for grabs, your odds of winning the million dollars were 1 in 800,000.

 This big prize and low entry pool really makes it worth your while to enter the non-winning tickets in the state’s online entry form.
 After tax, your prize could be in the $600,000 range ($1 million minus 40% state and federal taxes).
-Using our assumption that there are only 200,000 entries, this means that each losing ticket has an expected value of $3 after tax.
-I don’t know about you, but if I see $3 in the trash, I’m digging it out.
+Using our assumption that there are only 400,000 entries, this means that each losing ticket has an approximate expected value of $1.50 after tax.
+I don’t know about you, but if I see a dollar fifty in the trash, I’m digging it out.

 Colorado Lotto Second Chance Drawings – Jackpot Bonus Draws

-Unlike the scratch game tickets, your losing lotto tickets have only a once-a-year shot a big second chance drawing prize.
+Unlike the scratch game tickets, your losing lotto tickets have only a few shots a big second chance drawing prize.

 In the past, this has happened annually at the Colorado State Fair in Pueblo in late August or early September, when they gave away brand new cars, like Dodge trucks.
 If I recall, there was a second chance drawing where they gave away several of the new Volkswagen Beatles.Other big prizes one year included a new Ford F-150 with a trailer, with a second place prize of $3,000, and third of $1,000.

 In 2017 the top prize was a 2017 Dodge Challenger SXT.
 They also gave away the $3,000 and $1,000 second and third place prizes.

 They also gave away $300 in scratch tickets to 11 different winners.
-Tickets can be entered at Safeway, Albertons, or at any Colorado lottery.
+Tickets could be entered at Safeway, Albertons, or at any Colorado lottery.